timjogorman/RicherEventDescription/guidelines.md

 **General Rules for Complex Predicates**

 - If you encounter an idiom, simply mark the head verb in the idiom, and assume that the meaning of the phrase is carried by that verb.
 So "The chickens have **[come]** home to roost for Bush" simply has a [come], which stands for your interpretation of the coming-home-to-roost event.
-- Markers of epistemic status, like "seems to" or "appears to," are not events.
+- Markers of epistemic status, like "seems to" or "appears to", are not events.
 When in doubt, you should follow the nearest case in the [Reporting vs Hedging distinctions](#Distinguishing Reporting events from Hedges) in the appendix.

 ####  When one word implies many events